Near Topaz in Mono County, California — The American West (Pacific Coastal)

 Other nearby markers.
-At least 7 other markers are within 16 miles of this marker, measured as the crow flies.
-Coleville (approx. 1.1 miles away); The C-130 Crew (approx. 2˝ miles away); Golden Gate Mine (approx. 3.1 miles away); a different marker also named Golden Gate Mine (approx. 3.1 miles away); Topaz Post Office (approx. 3˝ miles away); Mountain Warfare Training Center (approx. 13.6 miles away); Wellington (approx. 15˝ miles away in Nevada).
+At least 8 other markers are within 16 miles of this marker, measured as the crow flies.
+Coleville (approx. 1.1 miles away); The C-130 Crew (approx. 2˝ miles away); Golden Gate Mine (approx. 3.1 miles away); a different marker also named Golden Gate Mine (approx. 3.1 miles away); Topaz Post Office (approx. 3˝ miles away); Mountain Warfare Training Center Pierce Station (approx. 15˝ miles away in Nevada); Wellington (approx. 15˝ miles away in Nevada).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on December 1, 2011, by Barry Swackhamer of San Jose, California.
-This page has been viewed 418 times since then.
-Photos: 1, 2. submitted on December 1, 2011, by Barry Swackhamer of San Jose, California. • Syd Whittle was the editor who published this page.
+It was originally submitted on December 1, 2011, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 542 times since then and 13 times this year.
+Photos: 1, 2. submitted on December 1, 2011, by Barry Swackhamer of Brentwood, California. • Syd Whittle was the editor who published this page.